army241/FreeCodeCamp_workshops_and_projects/README.md

-# FreeCodeCamp Workshops and Projects
+# FreeCodeCamp Workshops & Projects

-This repository contains my workshops, practice exercises, and small projects completed while learning through FreeCodeCamp.
+This repository showcases my workshops, practice exercises, and small projects completed during my learning journey with **FreeCodeCamp**.

-📌 Purpose
+## 📌 Purpose

--Practice HTML and CSS fundamentals
+* Strengthen and practice HTML and CSS fundamentals
--Apply concepts learned in FreeCodeCamp lessons
+* Apply concepts learned in FreeCodeCamp lessons
--Track my learning progress and
+* Track learning progress and development over time
--improvements over time

-🛠 Technologies Used
+## 🛠 Technologies Used

--HTML5
--CSS3
+* HTML5
+* CSS3**
--Git & GitHub
+* Git & GitHub

-📂 Repository Structure
+## 📂 Repository Structure

-The repository is organized into two main folders:
+The repository is organized into two primary directories:

--workshops/ – Contains FreeCodeCamp workshops and practice exercises.
+* workshops/ – Contains FreeCodeCamp workshops and practice exercises.
--projects/ – Contains completed small projects applying the concepts learned.
+* projects/ – Contains completed small projects demonstrating the application of learned concepts.

--Each folder is further organized by topic or project name for easy navigation.
+Each directory is further organized by topic or project name for easy navigation and reference.